Creating a new Third-Party Integration

 each entity.
 We add the fact for each entity to the facts array and return it.

-Now let's look at the #collectServiceFact
+Now let's implement the #collectServiceFact

 function: